intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-sdd/README.md

 ![](images/expected_results_3.jpg)

 ### Checking performance data
-You can enable the output of performance data to the console by using the -pr flag.
+You can enable the output of performance data to the console by using the -pc flag.
 ```
--pr
+-pc
 ```

 ![](images/expected_results_4.jpg)